How to Make Homemade Almond Milk

 Almond milk is ideal for making smoothies blended with frozen bananas, pineapple, strawberries, or for preparing chocolate milk with natural sweeteners.
 It is also delicious with coffee, especially with the coconut oil in this recipe, which gives it a frothy consistency.

-Want more?
+Want more delicious recipes?
 Follow Producers Market on Instagram!